node-real/megafuel-client-example/wallet-user/readme.md

 ## Workflow

-- Connect to an Ethereum network using a paymaster client
+- Connect to an BSC/opBNB network using a paymaster client
-- Create and sign ERC20 token transfer transactions
+- Create an ERC20 token transfer transactions
 - Check if a transaction is sponsorable
+- Set the gas price to 0 and sign transaction
-- Send transactions through a paymaster client to paymaster endpoint
+- Send transactions through a paymaster client